 \textit{Case 7: none of the other cases apply}.
 If three or four vertices lie outside of $v'$, then let $\Gamma_0$ be as in Case~4.
 Since Case~6 does not apply, at least five vertices lie outside of $v''$.
 Since none of the other cases apply, it is easily checked that on $\Gamma_0 - v''$, the Seifert form is positive definite and the statement holds.
 If at least five vertices lie outside of $v'$, then let $\Gamma_0$ be as in Case~2.
 Again none of the other cases apply, the Seifert form is positive definite on $\Gamma_0 - v'$ and the statement holds.
 Once more, $\Gamma - \Gamma_0$ need not be connected. \end{proof}

 \begin{remark} The optimality of Theorem~\ref{treesignature} follows directly from Case~5 in the proof of Lemma~\ref{zerlegungslemma}.
 The signature of the link corresponding to the tree dealt with in this case is~4, while its first Betti number is~6.
 By the reasoning in the proof, glueing such a tree to another tree always adds~4 to the signature and~6 to the first Betti number.
 Like this, one always obtains a tree with signature equal to exactly two thirds of the first Betti number.
 This constructions yields links of arbitrarily high genus.
-Interestingly, one can show that these examples with extra vertices added at the glueing points have topological four-ball genus equal to exactly half the signature.
+Interestingly, one can show that these examples have topological four-ball first Betti number equal to the signature.
 This leads to the question whether this holds for any tree-like positive Hopf plumbing.
 This and similar questions will be subject to future research.

-\begin{question} Is the topological four-ball genus of any tree-like positive Hopf plumbing equal to exactly half the signature? \end{question} \end{remark}
+\begin{question} Is the topological four-ball first Betti number of any tree-like positive Hopf plumbing equal to the signature? \end{question} \end{remark}